ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production: Workload Generation

 Figure~\ref{fig:framework} presents an overview of \sysname, which is centered around \emph{clients}.
 Essentially, \sysname samples requests on a \emph{per-client} basis, and aggregates them to compose realistic workloads.
 Each client in \sysname is described by its trace and dataset, both of which can be either parameterized (\eg modeling a trace with the Gamma distribution) or provided as data samples (\eg a set of prompt lengths).

 To use \sysname, a user starts by providing the total number of clients, as well as a target total arrival rate. \sysname then relies on the {\tt Client Generator} to characterize each client, either by sampling from the {\tt Client Pool} pre-configured with realistic client behaviors, or by selecting from a set of user-specified clients with custom traces and datasets.
-Next, \sysname samples the request timestamps and data for each client with the {\tt Timestamp Sampler} and {\tt Request Data Sampler}, scaling client rates according to the total rate and generating data via conversation-aware mocking to preserve conversation histories.
-Lastly, \sysname combines the timestamps and data to produce a workload.
+Next, \sysname samples the request timestamps and data for each client with the {\tt Timestamp Sampler} and {\tt Request Data Sampler}, scaling client rates according to the total rate and generating data via conversation-aware mocking to preserve shared conversation histories.
+Lastly, \sysname combines the timestamps and data to produce a final workload.

-\sysname holistically utilizes the findings reported in previous sections to generate realistic workloads and ensure ease of use.
-For example, given Finding~\ref{f:ratecv}, the client rates and the total rate in \sysname are parameterized over the current time $t$, enabling \sysname to generate workloads with varying rates.
-Furthermore, we apply Finding~\ref{f:client} in the {\tt Client Generator} to produce heterogeneous clients (\ie sampling clients according to real rates and CV rankings) and incorporate the other findings on trace and data distributions to configure the {\tt Client Pool} with parameterized real-world clients\footnote{ Due to confidentiality obligations, we release parameterized and sanitized data instead of full data samples. }.
-Users may optionally use Findings~\ref{f:iat} and \ref{f:io} to sanity-check the statistics of generated workloads.
+\sysname utilizes the findings reported in previous sections to generate realistic workloads and ensure ease of use.
+For example, given Finding~\ref{f:ratecv}, the client rates and the total rate in \sysname are parameterized over the current time $t$, enabling workload generation with varying rates.
+Furthermore, we apply Finding~\ref{f:client} in the {\tt Client Generator} to produce heterogeneous clients (\ie sampling clients according to real rate and CV) and incorporate other findings on data distributions to configure the {\tt Client Pool} with parameterized real-world clients\footnote{ For confidentiality, we release parameterized and sanitized data instead of full data samples.
+Conversations are selectively released as hashed tokens. }.
+Users may optionally use Findings~\ref{f:iat} and \ref{f:io} to sanity-check the overall statistics of generated workloads.